fradeve/rusti.cc/content/2015/archlinux-texlive.rst

    !pdfTeX error: /usr/texbin/pdflatex (file mt2exf): Font mt2exf at 2400 not found

-In the same error message, some lines above, we may have the directory used to get the :span:`pdftex.map`.
-In my case, this pointed to the local dir created by :span:`tllocalmanager`:
+In the same error message, some lines above, we may have the directory used to get the :span:`pdftex.map|code`.
+In my case, this pointed to the local dir created by :span:`tllocalmanager|code`:

 .. code-block:: bash